pupil-labs/pupil-docs/neon/general/troubleshooting/index.md

 1. Wait until the system update has been installed successfully
 1. Tap `Reboot`

-## The scene camera and eye cameras are not being recorded or recognized in the Neon Companion app!
+## The Scene Camera and Eye Cameras Are Not Being Recorded or Recognized in the Neon Companion App!
 Make sure you use the included black USB-C to USB-C connector cable rather than a third-party cable.
 Third-party USB cables vary widely in their quality and can lead to loss of connection.